 We can deal with stress at work claims on a no win, no fee basis.

 If you think your case can satisfy the legal requirements for a successful stress at work claim then contact us now.

 We understand that financial compensation will not make you better, but the experience can be a positive one.
-You will be able to talk confidentially to an experienced medical expert who can support you through the emotional problems that stress can cause.
 If your claim succeeds, we can seek funding for counselling and therapy to assist you in your recovery.
 If your illness has caused a long lasting impact on your career or ability to undertake work this will be taken into account in the compensation package